The Missouri Compromise was a legislation that was passed on March 3, 1820 , in Congress, amidst rising tensions over the issue of slavery.

 The bill was then passed on March 3, and signed by President James Monroe on March 6.

-Although the compromise eventually resolved the issue with Missouri, it did not help with the question of slavery and whether this institution would be part of the United States' future.
-At the same time, no side was truly happy with the compromise, as the South thought it gave Congress too much power by allowing it to make laws that restricted slavery, and the North being against the fact that the compromise permitted new states to allow slavery.
+The compromise eventually resolved the issue with Missouri.
+Still, it did not help with the question of slavery and whether this institution would be part of the United States' future.

 With the period of Westward Expansion, the debate on whether slavery should be extended to new states was still a dividing issue in the country.